The Heart of Forgiveness

 Healing the Past to Live Fully in the Present

-In brief, the first week of this programme will be an introduction to Forgiveness through the lens of the Universal Precepts followed by 5 weekly sessions progressing through the Forgiveness Workbook (please download and read in advance).
+The first week of this series will be an introduction to the ‘Heart of Forgiveness’ programme.
+This will be followed by 5 weekly sessions progressing through the Forgiveness Workbook (please download and read in advance).

-- Week 1 – An Introduction to the Forgiveness Programme.
+- Week 1 – An Introduction to the ‘Heart of Forgiveness’.

 - Week 2 – Forgiveness: Physical and/or Emotional Harm.